christian-schlichtherle/bali-di-site/docs/index.md

   details: The design is based on abstract types, which are hard to implement manually.
 This is an effective deterrent to accidentally `new` a dependency type.
 footer: Apache License, Version 2.0 | Copyright © Schlichtherle IT Services
 home: true
-tagline: Modern dependency injection with compile-time bindings and just-in-time resolution for Java and Scala.
+tagline: Modern compile-time dependency injection with just-in-time resolution for Java, Scala and Scala.js.
 ---